gisachris/CodeAlpha_Task_manager/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project consider viewing my other profiles and sending job inquiries. thank you
+If you like this project consider leaving a star and checking my other projects. thank you

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to everyone who helped this project come to life even though they may not have contributed directly to the code builds
+I would like to thank **CodeAlpha** for giving me this opportunity to grow my skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/gisachris/Webpack-template/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/gisachris/CodeAlpha_Task_manager/blob/main/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>